GarlicDeveloper/GarlicDeveloper/README.md

-- 👋 Hi, I’m @GarlicDeveloper aka Vikrant
+- 👋 Hi, I’m Vikrant
 - 👀 I’m interested in AI & LLMs, Data Analytics, Software testing, Graphic Desiging, UI/ UX, Web3 Technologies
-- 🌱 I’m currently learning LLM Engineering By ED Donner
+- 🌱 I’m currently learning LLM Engineering and Persuing My BE in AI & DS
 - 💞️ I’m looking to collaborate on AI & NLP
-- 📫 You Can Reach me out On my Telegram @Matrixofleadership kr On my Email vikranttalbhoge@protonmail.com
+- 📫 You Can Reach me out On my Telegram @Matrixofleadership or On my Email vikranttalbhoge@protonmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Australia is wider than the moon & cows have best friends too